meQlause/Qswap/README.md

 └── App.tsx
 ```

+---

-## Development
+## 🧪 Development Notes

-- The project uses TypeScript for type safety
+- Uses **TypeScript** for static typing
-- Tailwind CSS for styling
+- **Tailwind CSS** for utility-first styling
-- Custom scrollbar styling for better UX
+- Custom scrollbars and dark theme for better UX
-- Responsive design with mobile-first approach
+- Currently relies on **local storage** for data — this is temporary and will be replaced with backend integration (e.g., Firebase, Supabase, or custom API)

+---

-## License
+## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+MIT License — see [LICENSE](./LICENSE) for full terms.